Canine Arthritis Treatment & Physiotherapy Cornwall | Kirsten Vet Physio

 Muscle Mass Protects Joints

 Research clearly demonstrates that strong periarticular muscles reduce peak loading on arthritic joint surfaces.
-Targeted strengthening programmes improve function, reduce pain, and slow the mechanical progression of joint disease — making this a cornerstone of arthritis physiotherapy.
+Targeted strengthening programmes improve function, reduce pain, and slow the mechanical progression of joint disease.

 ⚖️